 The designer of a large table and floor lamps didn’t expect his creations to outgrow him.
 Since their purpose was to fit in factories, they retained the simplistic and rough look.
 Surprisingly, you’ll find the very same lights to be still in production.
-This time, as a design feature for HDB interior design makeovers.
+This time, as a design feature for HDB design makeovers.

 Where’s the difference?

 It could be hard for one to believe that you can ever combine the warehouse with chic.
 Still, there’s a fine line that integrates both styles into one unique HDB interior design.

 Typically, the most immediate feature is the understated selection of colors and materials.
 You’ll see lots of muted tones of the white, grey, and black palette.
 Most of all, you’re bound to see lots of unfinished concrete and exposed brick.